AguaClara/UASB/Reports and Manuals/fall2018report_draft2.md

 <!--[EM: Be consistent with the way you refer to the reactor; will it be 'UASBs' or 'UASB digester?'
 Also, the sentence "A 2018 study concluded..." is long and a bit confusing.
 Is the start-up period in which the FeCl3 is added different than the start-up period that is looking to be shortened?
 Addressed -IC]-->

 In typical UASB reactors, studies have found that removal of total suspended solids (TSS) is inversely proportional to upflow velocity within the reactor.
 This parameter is difficult to minimize since decreasing upflow velocity requires decreasing flow rate, which reduces the total amount of wastewater treated, reducing reactor efficiency. *Seghezzo et al.* compared efficiency of reactors at various upflow velocities and various sludge blanket heights.
-At lower upflow velocities, the height of the sludge blanket didn't impact efficiency significantly provided the height was roughly 2/5 the height of the tank.
-At higher upflow velocities, it was found that a sludge blanket height of 0.92 $m$ in a 2.5 $m$ tall reactor provided optimal conditions compared to higher sludge blanket heights.  [(Seghezzo, 2018)](https://www.researchgate.net/publication/266880587_The_effect_of_sludge_discharges_and_upflow_velocity_on_the_removal_of_suspended_solids_in_a_UASB_reactor_treating_settled_sewage_at_moderate_temperatures).
+At lower upflow velocities, the height of the sludge blanket did not impact efficiency significantly, provided the height was roughly 2/5 the height of the tank.
+At higher upflow velocities, it was found that a sludge blanket height of 0.92m in a 2.5m tall reactor provided optimal conditions compared to higher sludge blanket heights.  [(Seghezzo, 2018)](https://www.researchgate.net/publication/266880587_The_effect_of_sludge_discharges_and_upflow_velocity_on_the_removal_of_suspended_solids_in_a_UASB_reactor_treating_settled_sewage_at_moderate_temperatures).
 The model reactor at these dimensions removed 80% of the TSS and 90% of the volatile suspended solids (VSS).
 The overall findings of the paper suggested lower upflow velocities and taller sludge blankets are optimal for UASB efficiency.

-[Show the units and chemical formulas in appropriate format.
+[MAYBE RESOLVED?-AG-Show the units and chemical formulas in appropriate format.
 You may find something useful here: https://confluence.cornell.edu/display/AGUACLARA/Style+Guide+for+Figures%2C+Tables%2C+and+Equations]

 Additionally, [Lattinga et. al. (1993)](https://ac.els-cdn.com/096085249390038D/1-s2.0-096085249390038D-main.pdf?_tid=c83c2cd0-507e-4bba-a527-852fb5b2d0ed&acdnat=1537204715_6f79df9120ffd2cb0883ce08f1828336) highlights how the process of granulation within the UASB reactor is positively impacted by high upflow velocities within the UASB reactor and low hydraulic retention times.
 Both of these studies will be important when designing for UASB efficiency.

 ## Timeline of UASB
 #### Summer 2016
 The UASB team was formed in the Summer of 2016.
 At that point, the objective of the team was to design and implement a functional lab-scale UASB reactor to treat synthetic black water.
 Blackwater is wastewater from toilets.
 In the summer of 2016, the UASB team constructed four small-scale UASB reactors and found that those small-scale reactors could successfully treat synthetic wastewater.
-The team also found that increased wastewater concentration and higher residence times resulted in higher biogas removal and increased COD removal.
+The team also found that increased wastewater concentration and higher residence times resulted in higher biogas removal and increased Chemical Oxygen Demand (COD) removal.

-[Define COD (chemical oxygen demand).]
+[RESOLVED-AG-Define COD (chemical oxygen demand).]

 #### Fall 2016
 In the fall of 2016, the UASB team underwent several changes.
 First, the team altered the design of the small-scale UASB reactors by implementing shorter and narrower influent lines.
 The team also changed the synthetic wastewater recipe; more specifically, the team substituted glucose with insoluble carbon compounds.
 The team also researched retention time in the reactors with fluoride tracer tests, and found a HRT of 3.22 hours in one of the reactors,  close to the target of 4 hours.